eufossa/apache-hackathon-2019/achievements/tomcat.md

 Because we already knew that Tomcat would not run with the latest published version of GraalVM, we started with compiling the master branch of GraalVM from Github.
 There is a commit in master just done a few days before the event that should fix some issues that appeared before.

 Compiling GraalVM from source turned out to be a little bit tricky, because it did not compile with a regular version of the Java VM but required a special JVM.

+To use we have a work in progress: see https://github.com/ventura-eesc/GraalVM-Tomcat